sean-code/perfumes-NGR/README.md

 ## Support and contact details 🙂

-To make a contribution to the code used or any suggestions you can click on the contact link and email me your suggestions.
+To make a contribution to the code used or any suggestions you can click on the contact link and message me your suggestions.

 - Telegram: https://t.me/sean_code